dwrobel/flatcam/README.md

 17.09.2018

 - fixed Measuring Tool not working when grid is turned OFF
-- fixed Roland MDX20 postprocessor
+- fixed Roland MDX20 preprocessor
 - added a .GBR extension in the open_gerber filter
 - added ability to Scale and Offset (for all types of objects) to just press Enter after entering a value in the Entry just like in Tool Transform